reggiegunawan88/weather-forecast-app/README.md

 - Display current weather conditions including temperature, humidity, wind speed, and a brief description (e.g., sunny, cloudy).
 - Provide a 5-day weather forecast showing daily high and low temperatures and weather conditions.
 - Dynamic background that adapt to current weather conditions (sunny, cloudy, rainy, or snowy).
+Also for sunny and cloudy, the dynamic background able to adapt based on day or night time.
 - Provide description and advice based on daily weather condition.

 ### Dynamic Background